 Even the luckiest property owners should expect to have some repair and maintenance costs.
 So whether you need a new roof or have to fix a leaky sink, you should plan on deducting any professional service fees and the cost of supplies.
 Bear in mind that rental property cleaning services are also considered a deductible expense.

 Gorgeous beach houses and scenic mountain retreats are hot rental properties, but the cost to insure them against hurricanes, mudslides and other natural disasters can be hefty.
 Add in some liability insurance to protect your assets in case of an accident, and well, it’s really no wonder your insurance agent sends you a card during the holidays!
-It’s up to you whether you want to keep the card, but be sure to save the insurance bill as proof of a valid deduction.
+It’s up to you whether you want to keep the card, but be sure to save the vacation rental insurance bill as proof of a valid deduction.

 3. Utilities and taxes